Supporting Singaporeans – Why do we need GST?

 Costs will go up.
 How will people manage?

-We understand the concerns about coping with the increase.
 We will keep the cost of living manageable and affordable.

 · The permanent GST Voucher scheme will be enhanced when the GST is increased.